Crispy, juicy, delicious fried shrimp seasoned to perfection. The perfect appetizer for birthday and cocktail parties.

 - When and how do you use it?
 You basically dip and fully submerge the meat in it, then you dredge your meat in whatever you’re coating it with.
 This egg wash makes the breading hold to the meat better during frying.

-- Important notes: Yes, I would say always give your fish, chicken, pork chops, or whatever meat you’re cooking 30 to 40 minutes to rest before frying.
+- Important notes:Â I would always give the fish, chicken, pork chops, or whatever meat you’re cooking 15 to 20 minutes to rest on a baking rack before frying.

 Breading options